wp-plugins/meal-planner-pro/readme.txt

 5. You can fill out as many or as few additional options as you would like.
 6. Once you click the "Add Recipe" button, a placeholder image will be inserted into your post where your recipe will go.
 If you need to edit your recipe, simply click on the spoon and fork icon in the visual editor toolbar (you do not need to click on the recipe placeholder as you did in previous releases of the plugin).
 7. Once you preview or publish the post, your recipe will be there with all your microformats... without any extra work from you!

+== Other Notes ==

+The save recipe button, recipe box and shopping list features are now available and supported in the plugin.